xoorath/xo.codes/site/about/xo.md

 accessible?

-The first programming language I learned was C++ and it's still one of the languages I enjoy writing the most, probably because it's so familiar to me.
+The first programming language I learned was C++ and it's still one of the languages I enjoy writing in the most, probably because it's so familiar to me.

 My favorite type of programming is the development of small applications that are efficient, precise, and resilient.
 [ESD](github.com/xoorath/esd) is an